Dog Man (book series)

 Dog Man is an American children's graphic novel series by author and illustrator Dav Pilkey.
 A spinoff of Pilkey's Captain Underpants series, Dog Man revolves around the adventures of the titular character, a half-man, half-dog hybrid who works as a police officer.

-As of 2025, there are 13 books in the series.
-The latest book, Dog Man: Big Jim Begins, was released on December 3, 2024.
-A 14th book titled Dog Man: Big Jim Believes has been announced and was released on November 11, 2025.
+As of 2025, there are 14 books in the series.
+The latest book, Dog Man: Big Jim Believes, was released on November 11, 2025.
+A 15th book, Dog Man: A Sprinkle In Time, is currently in development and is set to be released on November 3, 2026.

-The Dog Man series has been hugely popular, selling a total of over 3.8 million copies, 13% of all total comic book sales in 2020, as charted by BookScan.
+The Dog Man series has received positive reviews from critics, and been popular, selling a total of over 3.8 million copies, 13% of all total comic book sales in 2020, as charted by BookScan.

 Starting in 2020, the series received its own spin-off focusing on Dog Man's sidekick Cat Kid, entitled Cat Kid Comic Club.
-The series has been adapted into two stage musicals, a 2024 video game titled Dog Man: Mission Impawsible, and an animated film by DreamWorks Animation, Dog Man.
+The series has been adapted into two stage musicals, two video games, and an animated film by DreamWorks Animation, Dog Man.